 If a person with diabetes has a diabetes management plan then that plan should be followed.
-If the victim has no management plan and has symptoms or signs of hyperglycaemia they should be assessed by a health care professional.
+If the person has no management plan and has symptoms or signs of hyperglycaemia they should be assessed by a health care professional.

-- If the victim is unresponsive and not breathing normally, commence resuscitation following the Basic Life Support Flowchart [ANZCOR Guideline 8] - If the victim is unconscious but breathing, lie the victim on their side and ensure the airway is clear [ANZCOR Guideline 3].
+- If the person is unresponsive and not breathing normally, commence resuscitation following the Basic Life Support Flowchart [Refer to ANZCOR Guideline 8] - If the person is unconscious but breathing, lie the person on their side and ensure the airway is clear [Refer to ANZCOR Guideline 3].